ROCm/rocBLAS/clients/gtest/README.md

     }
 }
 ```
-F. Create a (possibly-templated) test implemention class which derives from the `RocBLAS_Test` template class, passing itself to `RocBLAS_Test` (the CRTP pattern) as well as the template class defined above.
+F. Create a (possibly-templated) test implementation class which derives from the `RocBLAS_Test` template class, passing itself to `RocBLAS_Test` (the CRTP pattern) as well as the template class defined above.
 Example:
 ```c++
 struct syr : RocBLAS_Test<syr, syr_testing>
 {